SUIIAO/suiiao.github.io/index.md

   - Conference on Statistical Methods for High-Dimensional Complex Data, College  Station, TX, May 2024 (young investigator presentation)
 - Dynamic Modeling of Sparse Longitudinal Data and Functional Snippets with Stochastic Differential Equations
   - Statistics in the Age of AI Conference, Washington, DC, May 2024
 - Wasserstein Regression with Empirical Measures and Density Estimation for Sparse Data
   - Joint Statistical Meeting, Portland, OR, Aug.
 2024
-- Deep Fr{\'e}chet Regression
+- Deep Fréchet Regression
   - CMStatistics, Online, Dec.
 2024 (invited)